-As a family-owned independent business, our mission is to provide our customers with the highest level of personal service and competitive pricing in the industry.
+For more than 70 years, our family-owned independent business' mission is to provide our customers with the highest level of personal service and competitive pricing in the industry.
 With our commitment to continual improvement and product training of friendly and knowledgeable employees, we will serve you in an enjoyable working and shopping environment.

 The Naughton's Story